 Learn about how snowflakes form, where snow falls, and how to prepare for a snowstorm is this informational book about snow.

-What are your favorite books about winter for kids?
+What are your favorite books winter books for kids?

 Rebekah Fitzsimmons, PhD, is Undefining Motherhood’s expert on children’s literature.
 She has a PhD in English (Children’s Literature) from the University of Florida.
 She is an Assistant Teaching Professor of Professional Communication in the Heinz College of Information Systems and Public Policy at Carnegie Mellon University.
 Rebekah’s book, Beyond the Blockbuster will be available through the University Press of Mississippi in April.
 She lives in Pennsylvania with her husband, son, mother-in-law, and awesome dog.